What is TMJ?

 Temporomandibular joint (TMJ) syndrome is a pain in the jaw joint that can be caused by various medical problems.
 The TMJ is connected to the lower jaw (mandible) to the skull (temporal bone) in front of the ear.
 The muscles on the face that control chewing are also connected to the lower jaw.

-Overall, researchers agree that the conditions are categorized into three.
-First, myofascial pain includes discomfort or pain in the muscles that control jaw function.
-Next, the internal derangement of the joint includes a displaced disc, dislocated jaw, or injury to the condyle.
-Then, arthritis is a group of degenerative/inflammatory joint disorders that can directly affect the temporomandibular joint.
 A person may possess one or more of these conditions at the same time.
 These conditions are distinctly open to be more common in women than men.
 Trauma to the jaw or temporomandibular joint plays a bigger role in some TMJ disorders cause, but mostly the exact cause of the condition is not vivid.